Academic Advising and Honors Opportunities

-Honors students are also encouraged to participate in the UC Education Abroad Program, the International Opportunities Program, or the UCDC Academic Internship Program.
-Qualified students are also encouraged to take advantage of resources available in the Scholarship Opportunities Program (SOP) and the Undergraduate Research Opportunities Program (UROP).
+Honors students participate in the UC Education Abroad Program, the International Opportunities Program, or the UCDC Academic Internship Program.
+Qualified honors students are also encouraged to take advantage of resources available in the Scholarship Opportunities Program (SOP) and the Undergraduate Research Opportunities Program (UROP).
 These programs are also described in other sections of this Catalogue.

-The Francisco J. Ayala School of Biological Sciences and the Departments of Cognitive Sciences and of Psychology and Social Behavior offer students the opportunity to pursue research through their Excellence in Research Programs.
+The School of Biological Sciences and the School of Social Ecology offer students the opportunity to pursue research through their Excellence in Research Programs.
 Students work on their research projects under faculty supervision and have the opportunity to present their results to peers and faculty and, in certain instances, to have their research papers published.
 Additional information is available in the specific academic unit sections of this Catalogue.

 Founded in 1776, Phi Beta Kappa is the oldest and most respected undergraduate honor society in the United States.
 It supports and recognizes academic excellence and scholarly achievement in the liberal arts and sciences, and promotes the principles of freedom of inquiry and liberty of thought and expression.
 UC Irvine’s Phi Beta Kappa Chapter (Mu of California) was founded in 1974.
 Phi Beta Kappa is UCI’s most selective honor society, with only 5 percent of graduating seniors and 1 percent of juniors invited to become members each year.
 An annual initiation ceremony for new members is held in June.
 For additional information, including selection criteria, visit the Phi Beta Kappa website.